Porges/ways-to-play/src/games/morabaraba/morabaraba.md

 Surprisingly, unlike most board games we know who was responsible for transmitting the game from Europe:[@MkeleMorabaraba p.
 134][@FromBearnToSouthernAfrica p.
 79] it was introduced to Lesotho—then called Basutoland—some time between 1832 and 1855 by Eugène Casalis, a French protestant missionary who acted as Foreign Advisor to [King Moshoeshoe I](https://en.wikipedia.org/wiki/Moshoeshoe_I) for nearly two decades.[^fn0] The introduction of the game had unintended consequences for the mission: young men preferred to play the game rather than attend mass.[@FromBearnToSouthernAfrica p.
 79] Obsession with the game also led herders to neglect their flocks,[@FromBearnToSouthernAfrica p.
 79] so it became known by the epithet <span lang="st" class="aka">sethetsabadisana</span> ‘deceiver of the herd-boys’:‌[@BasothoChildren p.
 41] “for when you play it, old or young, you forget your herds, and they wander into the corn…”‌[@TheWorldAndCattle p.
 56]

-[^fn0]: Casalis is also sometimes also referred to as Cazalis in English sources.
+[^fn0]: Casalis is also sometimes referred to as Cazalis in English sources.
 Upon his return to France he wrote about his experiences in @LesBassoutos (later published in English as @TheBasutos), but the book contains no mention of any board games.
 There is now [a roundabout](https://goo.gl/maps/jymZMMft3fB2) in his home town, <span class="noun" lang="fr">Orthez</span>, [named after him](http://www.larepubliquedespyrenees.fr/2013/02/16/un-nom-pour-les-ronds-points-la-gare-routiere-et-la-rocade,1118172.php).

 The game was also popular amongst Basotho men who travelled to South Africa to work in its mines.
 References to <span class="noun" lang="st">Morabaraba</span> can be found in <span lang="st">difela</span>/<span lang="st">lifela</span> (singular <span lang="st">sefela</span>), song–poems that were sung by these migrant workers.[@BasothoOralPoetry pp. 17, 175, 229][@TimeOfCannibals pp. 98–101]